 How to reduce the cost of dog ownership

-First of all, you should never neglect preventative healthcare.
-Yearly check-ups are just as important for dogs as they are for humans.
-They will prevent serious health problems that will be extremely costly to treat.
+Yearly wellness checks are just as important for dogs as they are for humans.
+Potential health issues can be detected early – and treated before they become a serious health issue that’s extremely costly to treat.

-Other important components of preventative healthcare include feeding your dog a healthy diet, taking care not to overfeed him, and exercising him regularly.
+Other important components of preventive healthcare include feeding your dog a healthy diet, taking care not to overfeed them, good grooming, and exercising them regularly.

 You should also brush your dog’s teeth regularly.
 Veterinarians offer dental cleanings, but you can brush your dog’s teeth yourself with toothpaste designed for dogs.

 Now that we’ve looked at all the initial and ongoing costs of owning a dog we can answer the question “How much does a dog cost?”.